arendjr/selectivity/README.md

 You are now ready to start using Selectivity as described on the Selectivity homepage: https://arendjr.github.io/selectivity/

-### Using Yarn
+### Using Yarn or NPM

-If you have Yarn installed, run:
+Use one of the following commands, depending on whether you have Yarn or NPM installed:

     $ yarn add selectivity

-Note you will need to include the CSS yourself.
-You can find it in `node_modules/selectivity/selectivity.css`.

-### Using NPM

-Make sure you have Node.js installed and run:

     $ npm install --save selectivity